barebox/barebox/Documentation/boards/zynqmp.rst

 Use bootgen_ or ``mkimage -T zynqmpbif`` from the U-boot tools to build the final BOOT.BIN image that can be loaded by the ROM code.
-Check the instructions for these tools how to prepare the BOOT.BIN image.
+Check the instructions for these tools on how to prepare the BOOT.BIN image.

 Create a FAT partition as the first partition of the SD card and copy the produced BOOT.BIN into this partition.